 These vary from year to year depending on the availability of tuition.
-In 2015, the following options are offered:
+The following options are offered:

 To enrol your child at St Francis de Sales School, please contact the School Office to arrange a time to come in and fill in the necessary forms.
 These include a copy of your child's birth certificate and immunisation certificate.

-We encourage children approaching school age (at around 4 years 10 months) to come to our weekly pre-entry sessions with their parent or caregiver.
-Please book these 2 visits at the school office.
+Closer to the time of your child starting, you and your child will be invited to a get together to meet the teacher, and other parents and children starting in the following term.
+We also recommend 2 visits for your child and these are organised with the school office.
 These sessions are very beneficial in helping children become familiar with the school and its routines, and for parents to get to know the school, staff and other parents.

-The school promotes healthy eating habits.
+The school promotes healthy eating habits and has a water only policy.
 Lollies, chewing gum and fizzy drinks are not allowed at school.

 Lunchtimes - 12.30-1.30pm